slicebox/slicebox/README.md

 * Download a zipped distribution of slicebox from [Bintray](https://bintray.com/slicebox/slicebox/installers/_latestVersion).
 * Unzip onto a suitable server computer.
 Any computer which is always on and which has a fixed (local or public) IP address will do.
-* Configure the service by editing [conf/slicebox.conf](./src/main/resources/application.conf).
+* Configure the service by editing [conf/slicebox.conf](./src/main/resources/slicebox.conf).
 In particular, the administrator (superuser) username and password can be configured along with the hostname and port of the service, and paths to the database and file storage.
-The `slicebox.conf` file reads and appends a second configuration file called `my-slicebox.conf`, if present.
-A neat way of preserving the reference configuation in `slicebox.conf` is to create a file called `my-slicebox.conf` and place it in the same directory as `slicebox.conf`.
-Include those configurations you wish to change in this this file, they will override the reference settings.
 * The `bin` folder contains start scripts for Windows and Linux/Unix/Mac OS.

 ### Windows - running Slicebox as a scheduled task